 Gina Danford is the founder and principal of Red Zebra Coaching.
-As an internationally experienced business strategist, Gina has built a successful career on advising entrepreneurs, executives and business owners on strategic direction, plans and business initiatives that navigate change and enable clients to thrive.
+As an internationally experienced business strategist, Gina has built a successful career advising entrepreneurs, executives, and business owners on strategic direction, plans, and business initiatives that navigate change and enable clients to thrive.

-Leveraging her insight, creativity and analytical skills, she is able to quickly assess challenges, pinpoint underlying issues and devise effective solutions – enabling clients to navigate difficult situations faster, easier and cost effectively.
+Leveraging her insight, creativity, and analytical skills, she can quickly assess challenges, pinpoint underlying issues, and devise effective solutions – enabling clients to navigate difficult situations faster, easier, and cost-effectively.

 Her experience includes an International MBA from the top-ranked US program, the successful scale and sale of a technology company, and experience leading global management consulting projects for companies including Colliers International and IBM Japan.

 Upon completing her International IMBA from the top-ranked US program, Gina joined an early-stage technology company in the Bay Area.
 As a shareholder, she and her partners scaled and successfully sold the company in 2006.
 Upon which, Gina was recruited into a boutique management consulting firm headquartered in London.
-She lead several global management consulting projects for international companies.
+She led several global management consulting projects for international companies.
 After several years, she yearned to return to her small business roots and launched Red Zebra Coaching.

 Gina is a proud two-time cancer survivor.
 She currently lives in Marin County, California with her incredibly supportive husband, precocious daughter, and a pack of adorable rescue dogs.